apoorvalal/pyensmallen/README.md

 # `pyensmallen`: python bindings for the [`ensmallen`](https://ensmallen.org/) library for numerical optimization

 Very minimal python bindings for `ensmallen` library.
-Currently only supports L-BFGS, with intended use for optimisation of smooth objectives for m-estimation.
+Currently only supports `L-BFGS` (with intended use for optimisation of smooth objectives for m-estimation) and Adam (and variants) optimizers.

 See [ensmallen docs](https://ensmallen.org/docs.html) for details.